hellboy1975/aoc2023/README.md

 I'm pretty confident this would have worked, however the various regex libraries available for Go don't support this syntax.
 As I'm keen to move on to Day 2, I have decided refactoring this (again) isn't worth the effort.

+### Day 2

+Mostly just an exercise in parsing.
+In a language I'd be more comfortable with I'd have done this a little more quickly.
+Spent more time working on the tests than actual solutions.

+With Part 2 I was lucky that I'd developed a solution that was complimentary to the answer, rather than having to do a reworking.

+### Day 3

 ## References

 Below is a list of sites/resources that have been useful in these challenges: